US STOCKS-Wall St edges up after 'mixed' producer inflation data, all eyes on CPI | Technology

 - United States

-Wall Street's main indexes inched up on Tuesday as investors assessed a mixed producer prices reading and awaited crucial consumer prices data due later this week that could provide more clarity on the interest rate path in the world's No.1 economy.

-U.S. producer prices increased more than expected in April amid strong gains in the costs of services and goods, leading traders to pare back bets of a first rate cut in September.
-"Investors are looking backwards at some of the revisions of PPI and saying, well, that wasn't all that bad, but you still wind up with a fairly hot number," said Paul Nolte, portfolio manager at Kingsview Asset Management.
+"Investors are looking backwards at some of the revisions of PPI and saying, well, that wasn't all that bad, but you still wind up with a fairly hot number," said Paul Nolte, senior wealth adviser and market strategist at Murphy & Sylvest.
+"What investors may also be looking at is that maybe some of that flows through to earnings for a lot of companies in the way of higher prices."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)